smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 will be necessary to register in OpCon a false user ID just for this purpose.

-OpCon would permit the registration of a user ID named \"\*\" (a single asterisk) or named \"\*CURRENT.\" Either of these values appearing in an IBM i job start request will allow the IBM i LSAM job scheduler to honor the original user ID that was captured from the SBMJOB command.
+OpCon would permit the registration of a user ID named "\*" (a single asterisk) or named "\*CURRENT."
+Either of these values appearing in an IBM i job start request will allow the IBM i LSAM job scheduler to honor the original user ID that was captured from the SBMJOB command.
 To set up these fake user IDs, open the OpCon EM and route to: Administration -\> Security -\> Batch User Privileges.
-But it is important to remember that once one of these fake user IDs is registered, it\'s not possible to delete it.
+But it is important to remember that once one of these fake user IDs is registered, it's not possible to delete it.
 It could only be disabled to the extent that privileges for the user ID are revoked.